zachbutton/crystalize.js/README.md

 -   Static
 -   Dynamic

-The only dynamic mode is keepAfter.
+The dynamic modes are keepAfter and keepSince.

 For the sake of examples, we'll show what you get from keepCount mode and keepAfter, because they do something a little bit more novel than the other two.
 Let's start with keepCount.